osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 B.) Bootstrap Servers
 ----------------------

-Execute the following command to bootstrap target hosts:
+##### Step 1: Execute the following commands to bootstrap target hosts.
 This will install all the required packages in target hosts.

 ```shell
 cd /opt/kolla